 When we talk about big data, the numbers can get overwhelming – and fast.
 The 4.4 zettabytes of data that exists today is expected to grow to 44 zettabytes by the year 2020.
 This means that, in just three years’ time, roughly 1.7 megabytes of new information will be created, every second, for every human being on the planet.

 But, as we’ve written about previously, it’s not enough to simply have the information.
 What’s critical for healthcare marketers is figuring out what they’re going to do with the information – and how to make data actionable.
+Enter propensity modeling.

 By definition, propensity modeling, a subset of predictive modeling, is a family of multivariate statistical analyses used to optimize the prediction or likelihood of a specific event to occur.

 In healthcare, propensity modeling involves using analytics to identify the best prospects for targeted marketing efforts.
-Roughly translated, it’s a statistical approach that considers many variables at the same time, deriving insights from patterns and relationships in the data and using that information to create optimized and strategic marketing campaigns.”
+Roughly translated, it’s a statistical approach that considers many variables at the same time, deriving insights from patterns and relationships in the data and using that information to create optimized and strategic marketing campaigns.

 Let’s look at 5 best practices to consider during the evaluation process:

-2. Use the best data
+- Use the best available data

-5. Deploy validated analytics and employ followup testing
+- Deploy validated analytics and follow-up testing

 In addition, take it one step further and identify what your primary purpose is.
 Are you looking for hand-raisers (i.e., campaign responders) or converters (i.e., convert to patients; have the procedure)?
 You also want to integrate the scope of the campaign.
 For example, a cross-sell initiative will be different than an acquisition focus.